exchangegroup/braintree-framework-builder/README.md

 It took me about 30 minutes to build the Braintree.framework.
 Good thing is

 * We can now use Braintree in any Swift or Objective-C iOS app by just dragging the `Braintree.framework` file into "Embedded Binaries" section.
-* Your app will build quickly because Braintree source files have been already built into a framework.
+* Your app will build quickly because Braintree source files have been already built into the framework.

 ## Reference